Brent Rises, US-Iran Talks in Focus

 2026-02-25 00:51 By Judith Sib-at 1 min. read

-Iran's deputy foreign minister said on Tuesday that his country will do "whatever it takes" to reach a deal with the US over its nuclear program.
+Prior to this, Iran's deputy foreign minister said that his country will do "whatever it takes" to reach a deal with Washington.

 Attention is on the Strait of Hormuz, a critical chokepoint through which roughly 20% of the world’s oil passes, where any escalation in hostilities could significantly disrupt supply.